natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Kongo.md

 '''Cons:'''

 * Extremely weak underwater protection, vulnerable to large calibre diving shots from heavy cruiser or above
-* Foredeck has no armor
-* Centre has no armor
 * Subject to flooding and capsizing in addition due to aforementioned weakness
 * 25 mm guns don't have good range - may fire on a target too late, or not at all if at high altitude
 * 127mm batteries are categorized into AAA group and hence no combined manual control or ammo options